hclivess/Bismuth/README.md

 -broadcast to nodes from peerlist

 -optimize
--exception handling improvements
 -framework for decentralized apps
 -framework for sidechains and hyperblocks

-WARNING: This project is in the alpha stage!
+WARNING: This project is in the beta stage!

 Dependencies:

--pycrypto -python 2.7 or newer
+-python 2.7
+-pycrypto
 -requests

 Features: